vagorsol/git-workshop/README.md

 * merge versions
 * keep track of code releases (via tags or branches)
 * work in parallel on the same codebase across teams or across different computers

+Github is a hosting service for git-based repositories.
+Github gives us an easy way to backup our repositoryies on a server so they can be shared across machines or with otehr people.
+Github also provides a lot of helpful project documentation and management tools.

 - - - - - - -